 Incremental copy in Windows

-In the age of big data, taking regular backups is a really good habit, as data loss and system corruption always happen due to accident shutdown, hard drive failure, and virus attack, etc. As the most common backup type, full backup works well to copy your entire data set.
+Taking regular backups is a good habit, as data loss and system corruption may happen due to various reasons, such as accident shutdown, hard drive failure, and virus attack, etc. As the most common backup type, full backup works well to copy your entire data set.
 However, this method is not suitable for those who frequently add or modify data.

 Continuous full backups not only waste a lot time but also fill up your disk quickly.
 Consequently, incremental backups become more and more popular.
 Incremental backup (also known as incremental copy) is similar to differential backup, which is created to backup only changes.

-The difference between incremental and differential backup is that a differential backup copies changed data since the last full backup, while an incremental backup only backup data that has changed since the previous backup (full or incremental backup).
-Thus, an incremental backup requires less storage space and shorter time.
-That’s why people prefer incremental backups.
+The difference between incremental and differential backup is that a differential backup copies changed data since the last full backup, while incremental backup copies changed data since the previous full or incremental backup.
+Thus, an incremental backup requires less storage space and shorter time for backup.

-Here are two quick guides on how to make an incremental copy in Windows.
+Here are 2 quick guides on how to make an incremental copy in Windows.
 Preview them and then choose the one that works best for you.